 Editorial Director Chris Faraone is the editor of DigBoston.
 A Boston Phoenix alumnus and native of Queens, he has dedicated his adult life to boosting the alternative media and has published several books as well as longform features in Buzzfeed, Columbia Journalism Review, and Esquire, among other notable outlets.

 Operations Director John Loftus founded the online stations UNregular Radio and DigRadio and has experience in A/V production and management.
 He has developed several websites on multiple platforms, and is also the head designer and operations manager for DigBoston.

 Managing Editor Nicole Aschoff is a writer, editor, and public sociologist.
-Nicole is the author of The New Prophets of Capital and a staff writer at Jacobin magazine.
+Nicole is the author of The New Prophets of Capital and The Smartphone Society and a staff writer at Jacobin magazine.
 She received her Ph.D. in sociology from the Johns Hopkins University and previously taught at Boston University.